Updated on 31 January 2022

 Visitors can then explore the beautiful library, full of books that Proust probably read back in the day, as well as curiosities such as a fascinating manuscript annotated by Proust.
 The tour of the villa is further enhanced by various visual and audio effects, and continues from the library on to the temporary exhibition room before ending up in the garden, where visitors can finish their tour with some hot or cold refreshments .

-14 April to 11 November (Wednesday to Monday and bank holidays): Open from 11am to 6pm
+Open from 5 March to 20 November (Wednesday to Monday and bank holidays): Open from 11am to 6pm

 July and August: Open from 11am to 7pm